Argentina v Peru (1978 FIFA World Cup): Controversy

-Alemann denounced in 1982 that Lacoste had been the mastermind of an attack with an explosive device at his home, when on June 21, 1978, at the precise moment in which Argentina scored the fourth goal against Peru that would see it qualify to the final, a bomb exploded in Alemann and Lacoste's houses for overpricing in the organization of the tournament.
+Alemann denounced in 1982 that Lacoste had been the mastermind of an attack with an explosive device at his home, when on June 21, 1978, at the precise moment in which Argentina scored the fourth goal against Peru that would see it qualify to the final, a bomb exploded in Alemann and Lacoste's houses for overpricing in the organisation of the tournament.
 Alemann blamed Massera himself for the attack:

 They planted a bomb in my house, just at the time of Argentina's fourth goal against Peru.
 At the bottom of this operation it was admitted that it was designed to score four goals, which was what Argentina needed to qualify.
 If they hadn't scored four goals, he would have gone home with the bomb...
 And this is a bit of this strange personality of Massera, who believed himself to be omnipotent, planted bombs, ordered people assassinated, but beyond all that was the anti-subversive fight.

 On December 12, 2007, Argentine journalist Ezequiel Fernández Moores interviewed Fernando Rodríguez Mondragón, capo of the Cali Cartel led by his uncle Miguel Rodríguez Orejuela, who gave a detailed account of the way in which the bribery would have been carried out.
 He recounted what his uncle revealed to him, as he served as a mediator with Peruvian officials at the request of the Argentine military.
 According to Rodríguez Mondragón, the Argentine and player representative Carlos Quieto told Rodríguez Orejuela that the Argentine military and the Argentine Football Association (AFA) wanted to meet in reserve with the authorities of the Peruvian Football Federation (FPF), with which the Colombian drug lord maintained close relations.
 The meeting would have been held in Miraflores, Lima the next day, two days before the game and the captain of the ship Lacoste and two other people participated on behalf of Argentina with the president and treasurer of the FPF representing Peru.
 According to Rodríguez Mondragón, there it was agreed to pay the bribes to the Peruvian players and leaders and the donation of wheat which had already been requested.